 The most important part of a garden is the soil.
 If you have good soil, you will have a good garden.

 To till or not to till the garden will give you some general information on tilling.
 If you have never heard about it or considering it, this post is for you.
+Starting a no-till garden with tilling is another option.

-3 Great no-till gardening methods explain 3 no-till gardening methods to have great soil: sheet mulch (lasagna garden), just mulch, and square foot gardening.
-One for each of the following situations: if you need to build good soil, you have good soil, or even if you got no soil to garden at all.
-Soil for container gardening and raised beds goes deeper into the subject of soil for container gardening, how to use and re-use it.
+3 Great no-till gardening methods explain methods to have great soil: sheet mulch (lasagna garden), just mulch, and square foot gardening.
+One for each of the following situations: if you need to build good soil, you have good soil, or even if you got no soil to work with at all.

 Planting